LibreTechnica/libretechnica.github.io/3-Cryptoparty.md

 - [Restore Privacy](https://restoreprivacy.com/privacy-tools/) - Blog and lists of resources related to privacy and security.

 - [The Hitchhiker’s Guide to Online Anonymity ](https://anonymousplanet.org) - "a maintained guide with the aim of providing an introduction to various online tracking techniques, online ID verification techniques, and detailed guidance to creating and maintaining (truly) anonymous online identities."
+NOTE: This site appears to be currently down due to the main author's situation in Kyiv.
+You can see an archived version of the site at: https://web.archive.org/web/20220227172107/https://anonymousplanet.org/

 - [Security in a Box](https://securityinabox.org/en/) - Digital security tools and tactics